If you've blocked our ad, please consider unblocking it.

 Klepto with Blue Star

-Klepto has 3 canonical graphics: holding nothing, holding Mario's hat, and holding a yellow star.
+Klepto has 3 graphical variants: holding nothing, holding Mario's hat, and holding a yellow star.
 However, he has an unused fourth graphic in which he's holding a blue star.
 This suggests that originally, Klepto would have held a yellow star if the resulting star would be yellow, and a blue star if the resulting star would be blue.
 But later this was changed so that Klepto will hold a yellow star whether the resulting star is yellow or blue.

 Unused Level Effects